 Configure VLANs on the Firebox

-To enable VLAN tagging in your AP device SSIDs, you must configure VLANs on the Firebox interface where you plan to connect your AP devices.
+To enable VLAN tagging in your AP SSIDs, you must configure VLANs on the Firebox interface where you plan to connect your APs.

-For the Firebox interface where you plan to connect your AP device, set the Interface Type to VLAN.
-Then, configure the VLANs to use for the AP device.
+For the Firebox interface where you plan to connect your AP, set the Interface Type to VLAN.
+Then, configure the VLANs to use for the AP.

 - Configure the VLANs that each SSID uses to send tagged traffic to the VLAN interface.